 Studies have found you can remove up to 6x more plaque at the gumline than a manual brush, which is a significant improvement.

 You should replace the brush head every 3 months, for the sake of your teeth and oral health.
 If you notice that the bristles have frayed or split then you should do it sooner.

 It is easy to forget when you changed the brush head last, so to help, the heads themselves have something called indicator bristles.
-Blue in colour over approximately 3 months the bristles fade to a pale Blue almost White colour.
+Blue in color over approximately 3 months the bristles fade to a pale Blue almost White color.
 Take a look at these and if they are pale it is likely time to replace that head.